All Planning Guides

 Bottom line

-For a first Rome trip, Centro Storico is the easiest base, Monti is the best balance of character and convenience, Prati is strong for the Vatican and calmer evenings, and Trastevere is best for food-focused travellers.
-Choose a hotel that reduces daily friction, not just one with the lowest nightly rate.
+For a first Rome trip, Centro Storico is the easiest base for most visitors, Monti is the best all-round compromise, Prati is strong for the Vatican and calmer evenings, and Trastevere is best for food-focused travellers who accept less convenient logistics.
+Choose the area that reduces daily friction, not just the hotel with the lowest nightly rate.

 Editorial note